 In Australia, many drivers will start their first Formula 1 race.
 They are not the only ones though.
 Niki Lauda also makes his debut as Jaguar’s technical manager, after being Montezemolo advisor at Ferrari.
 Does the Austrian champion like this Formula 1, with rewritten rules and soon free electronics?

 "Frankly no. There is no more blood in all tracks and this is good.
 Yet today there is less pathos.
 I agree with making the races safer.
 Sooner or later though, the spectators will grow tired of watching such boring races".

 Was it better to drive back in your day?

-"In the ‘70s, a driver had to calculate by himself even the incidence of the front wing or the height from the ground of the car.
+"In the 1970s, a driver had to calculate by himself even the incidence of the front wing or the height from the ground of the car.
 Nowadays the computer does all that.
 Once upon a time, if you got one gear wrong you would have risked the destruction of an engine.
-Now it is more about the technology.
-The driver needs to brake only.
-Driving these cars is becoming a joke, even an imbecile can do that.
-Instead of favoring the overtakes, everything is done in order to avoid them.
-Thank goodness that the pitstops have remained the same, the only unpredictable thing of a race".
+Now it is more about technology.
+The driver just needs to brake.
+Driving these cars is becoming a joke, even an idiot can do that.
+Instead of favouring the overtakes, everything is done in order to avoid them.
+Thank goodness that the pit stops have remained the same, the only unpredictable thing of a race".

-It does not change the pecking order: Ferrari is always ahead.
+It does not change the starting order: Ferrari is always ahead.

-"I am really impressed.
-If something does not change, Ferrari will be the favorite for the title once again.
-Of course, McLaren at the beginning of the 2000 season especially during winter testing, had a half a second advantage over Ferrari.
+"I’m really impressed.
+If something does not change, Ferrari will be the favourite for the title once again.
+Of course, McLaren at the beginning of the 2000 season, especially during winter testing, had a half a second advantage over Ferrari.
 Yet their car would always break during the races.
 The variable is the reliability.
-If Ferrari find, then they are unbeatable".
+If Ferrari finds it, then they are unbeatable".

-"Our work is very lengthy. it takes three years to bring our car to Ferrari and McLaren’s level.
-If, in three years’ time, we will be able to win a race, it would then mean that we did our job well".
+"Our work is very lengthy.
+It takes three years to bring our car to Ferrari and McLaren’s level.
+If we will be able to win a race in three years’ time, it would then mean that we did our job well".